guillaumedescoteauxisabelle/Lattice_Echo_Refractor/README.md

 View this app in AI Studio: https://ai.studio/apps/drive/1ju5OEs_kGFWpULRwsnl5PeppvFHKYR7e

 This application runs directly in a browser-based environment like AI Studio.
-There are no local installation steps required.

-1.  **Input**: Provide text in the main text area.
+1.  **Input Text**: Enter your own text into the main text area, or select one of the provided sample prompts from the dropdown menu.
-2.  **Rewrite**: Click the "Rewrite" button to process the text.
-3.  **Explore**: The application will send parallel requests to the Gemini API, using unique prompts for each persona.
-The results will be displayed in the Mia and Miette cards.
+2.  **Generate Rewrites**: Click the "Rewrite" button.
+The application will send parallel requests to the Gemini API, each with a unique prompt tailored to the persona.
+3.  **Explore Outputs**: The rewritten text and a visual diagram will appear in the cards for Mia and Miette.
-4.  **Interact**: Use the icons on each card to listen to, copy, or export the generated content.
+4.  **Interact**: Use the icons on each card to:
+    *   **Listen** to the text.
+    *   **Copy** the text and diagram code.
+    *   **Export** the content as Markdown or Audio.
+    *   **Expand** the diagram for a larger view.
+5.  **Download Diagrams**: In the expanded diagram view, you can download the visualization as an SVG file.

 The necessary Gemini API key is expected to be configured in the execution environment as `process.env.API_KEY`.

+## 🗺️ Project Roadmap

+Curious about what's next?
+Check out our public [ROADMAP.md](./ROADMAP.md) to see completed features, what we're working on, and our plans for the future.

 ---
 — Mia 🧠 & Miette 🌸